gphanikumar/MM2090/lessons/macos-linux-map.md

 # A mapping of MacOS to Linux commands
 (Tested on MacOS Mojave 10.14.6)
+Homebrew is a robust package manager to install and manage Linux packages in MacOS.
 This is a work in progress.
 We'll keep on adding the commands, as and when we find them.

 |Task	|MacOS	|Ubuntu/Linux|